Having recently moved, we loved our new yard. It was large, beautiful, and neatly groomed with lots of seasonal foliage.

 Finally, he used a small Mouse sander to smooth out the carved groove, since the chisel left it a little rough.
 If you happen to have a set of dado blades for your table saw, you can also use those to cut the lap joint groove.
 (I’ll have to remember that when I need a gift for Ash.)

-After repeating the process for the second piece of 4x4, he applied some construction adhesive to the grooves and merged the 2 cuts.
+After repeating the process for the second piece of 4×4, he applied some construction adhesive to the grooves and merged the 2 cuts.
 He further strengthened the joint with 2 lag bolts.

 Using 2 more lag bolts, he attached the diagonal support piece to reinforce the mailbox arm.
-The basic design of the post was done at this point.
+The new post now had its basic design.

 Painting the Post and Mailbox